 Learn to Say No

-This may come as a surprise, but it’s perfectly fine to say no. In fact, it’s healthy for you to say no!
-Every time you say yes to something you don’t want to do you weakens your sense of self.
+This may come as a surprise, but it’s perfectly fine to say no. In fact, it’s healthy for you to say no. Every time you say yes to something you don’t want to do you weakens your sense of self.
 We aren’t talking about things like going to the gym, getting your teeth cleaned, or going to work.
 We are talking about saying no when your friend puts pressure on you to join a subscription box you can’t afford or to go on a date with a coworker that you truly don’t like.

 Saying yes to things automatically rather than doing something more satisfying that you want to do can have serious effects.
 You may find yourself so far removed from knowing exactly what makes you happy that you have developed such a low sense of self-worth that you fall into a low-grade depression.
-Wanting to be liked by others instead of staying true to ourselves can lead to self-doubt and anxieties.
+Wanting to be liked by others instead of staying true to ourselves can lead to self-doubt and anxiety.

 Saying no doesn’t have to be rude, selfish or impolite.
 The more confidence you get and the greater you develop your self-worth, you’ll find yourself effortlessly saying, “No, that’s not for me, but thank you,” and feel completely satisfied and guilt-free about your response.